New Customs Entry Requirement Associated With Food Imports

 For a list of specific data elements required for FSVP, refer to the FDA Supplemental Guide V2.5

-For questions related to the submission of data elements for FSVP, contact FDA’s ACE Support, 6:00 a.m. to 10:00 p.m., 7 days a week or telephone: , or .
+For questions related to the submission of data elements for FSVP, contact FDA’s ACE Support, 6:00 a.m. to 10:00 p.m., 7 days a week or telephone: undefined, or undefined.

 Obtain a DUNS number for free.
 DUNS numbers should be unique for each firm, i.e., a corporate headquarters with multiple company locations should not have the same DUNS number for each site.
 Each unique site (address) should have a unique DUNS number.